takanome-dev/monorepo-template/CONTRIBUTING.md

 First, fork the repository to your own account and run the following command:

-- Clone your repo: `git clone https://github.com/<your_name>/assign-to-me-action`
+- Clone your repo: `git clone https://github.com/<your_gh_name>/<the_repo_name>`
-- Change directory to the working dir: `cd assign-to-me-action`
+- Change directory to the working dir: `cd <the_repo_name>`
-- Install the dependencies: `npm ci`
+- Install the dependencies: `pnpm install`

 ## Issue

-If you see an open issue you would like to work on, just comment `/assign-to-me` and the action will assign the issue to you 😉
-Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.
+If you see an open issue you would like to work on, just comment `.take` and the action will assign the issue to you 😉 Issues that are not assigned are assumed open, and to avoid conflicts, please assign yourself before beginning work on any issues.

 > [!NOTE]
 > Assigned issues that have not had any activity in a week will be unassigned by the action.

-Next, use `git checkout -b <branch_name>` to create a new branch for your work.
-It's always a good idea to avoid committing changes directly to your `master` branch - this keeps it clean and avoid some weird issues.
+Next, use `git checkout -b <branch_name>` or `git switch -c <branch_name>` to create a new branch for your work.
+It's always a good idea to avoid committing changes directly to your default branch (master/main) - this keeps it clean and avoid some weird issues.

 Branch names should be a brief description of your changes, such as `fix-typo` for fixing a typo.